The Art of Relating

 Psychosexual Somatics® therapy (PST) works to increase your capacity and tolerance for Life-force energy, to pull your centre of gravity back into you, to identify and rectify boundary violations, to support you to identify your needs and put them equal to those of others, to develop presence and drop the need to perform, to open the heart, to tolerate states of vulnerability and to support the physical body to let go of bracing against the potential that others might ultimately be out to harm us in some way.
 In PST we make more space for Love.

-We were disconnected from our Eros energy through relationship and it takes relationship to reconnect those neural pathways.
+We were disconnected from our Eros (life-force) energy through relationship and it takes healthy relationship imprints to reconnect those neural pathways.

 That's why choosing a therapist you can feel completely safe and relaxed with is such a critical component to the effectiveness of this treatment.